Baptistemontan/leptos_i18n/docs/book/src/reduce_size/02_dynamic_load.md

 }
 ```

-This will generate the need JSON files in the given directory, for exemple you could generate them in `target/i18n`, giving this file structure:
+This will generate the necessary JSON files in the given directory.
+For example, you could generate them in `target/i18n`, resulting in this file structure:

 ```bash
 ./target